chevere/docs/components/Pluggable.md

 }
 ```

-In the example above, `App\DoesSomething` implements pluggable hooks with two anchors which alter `$value` argument, and therefore, the value of the `$string` property.
+In the example above, `App\DoesSomething` implements pluggable hooks with two anchors which alter `$value` argument and the value of the `$string` property.

 ### Defining hook anchors